Competitors biking up a road on a hill during the IRONMAN Boulder in the summer.

 • If drones are used, additional insurance and drone operator’s license (FAA Part 1007)

-• A completed special events permit application
+• Special events permit application

 • Map clearly showing the streets to be closed